top of page

 • 3-5 Lightweight, nice (not old), not white T-shirts and/or polo’s, depending on trip length.

-• 1 Layerable, lightweight, long-sleeve shirt such as a Henley, turtleneck, or a lightweight sweater (I usually wear it when in transit – airplane, bus, ferry, etc.)
+• 1 Layerable, lightweight, long-sleeve shirt such as a Henley, turtleneck, or a lightweight sweater (I usually wear it when in transit to my destination)

 • 1-2 Swim suit (if shorts can’t double).